-- 1. Do not touch the glass part of the bulb. - 4.
-Install the headlight bulb cover, and then connect the coupler. - Have a Yamaha dealer adjust the headlight beam if necessary.
+- 1. Do not touch the glass part of the bulb. - 5.
+Install the headlight bulb cover, and then connect the coupler. - 6.
+Install the panel. - Have a Yamaha dealer adjust the headlight beam if necessary.

 To replace a low beam headlight bulb